Spring and Fall Idaho bear hunting

 So if you have a bad case of the yips or some good old fashioned cabin fever, give us a call or shoot us an email and see if we might have the right “medicine” for you, an Idaho spring bear could be just what the doctor orders.

-New for 2012 we are offering a “Fallback” guarantee, which simply means if we can’t get you an opportunity at an Idaho spring bear, we will invite you back to try again in the fall of the same year for 50% off the fall bear hunt price.
+To help make an Idaho spring bear hunt with Wild Idaho Outfitters even more appealing, we offer a “Fallback” guarantee, which simply means if we can’t get you an opportunity at an Idaho spring bear, we will invite you back to try again in the fall of the same year for 50% off the fall bear hunt price.
 You already have the Idaho license and tags; why not give it another try?

 If you’re too busy in the spring for a bear hunt because you are chasing turkey’s, fishing for steelheads or simply just buried with a honey-do list too long to complete before the spring bear hunting season ends, you may want to give a fall bear hunt a try.